-YWCA Greater Cleveland is not only a storied organization, but more importantly, the YWCA is an organization that others look to for ideas, for guidance and for help.
+YWCA Greater Cleveland is not only a storied organization, but more importantly, the YWCA is an organization that others look to for ideas, for guidance, and for help.

 Our mission statement describes what we do, who we do it for, and how and why we do it.
-While the mission has evolved, this powerful phrase, from the 1850 statement, has remained constant: “Peace, justice, freedom and dignity for all people.”
+While the mission has evolved, this powerful phrase, from the 1850 statement, has remained constant: “Peace, justice, freedom, and dignity for all people.”

 From its inception, the YWCA has worked to empower women.
 Soon thereafter, eliminating racism—wherever it exists, by any means necessary—became a part of our core as well.
-YWCA of Greater Cleveland leaders are continuing to tackle barriers related gender, age, class, race, and all forms of discrimination.
+YWCA Greater Cleveland leaders are continuing to tackle barriers related to gender, age, class, race, and all forms of discrimination.